HomeTrue North Blog

 14. Royal Ontario Museum

 The Royal Ontario Museum is one of Toronto's most popular tourist attractions.
-It's a great place to learn about the city's history and culture.
-The museum features a wide range of natural history, world cultures, and art exhibits.
-Visitors can see dinosaur fossils, ancient artifacts, and contemporary art.
-The museum is a great place to learn about the history and culture of the city, and it's also a great place to spend a rainy day.
+It's a top-rate place to learn about the city's history and culture and features a wide range of natural history, world cultures, and art exhibits.
+Visitors can see dinosaur fossils, ancient artifacts, and contemporary art, as well as an exciting lineup of special exhibits, such as Being and Belonging: Contemporary Women Artists from the Islamic World and Beyond, a bold exhibition exploring the perspective of 25 women artists spanning West Africa to Southeast Asia or living in diaspora (on until November 19, 2023).
+The museum is also an ideal place to spend a rainy day.

 Exterior night view of the entrance to the Royal Ontario Museum